adamburkegh/spm_dim/README.md

 # License

-This project is licensed under the GNU Public License (GPL).
+This project is licensed under the Lesser GNU Public License (LGPL).
 The source code extends (and forks) the [ProM EvolutionaryTreeMiner](https://svn.win.tue.nl/repos/prom/Packages/EvolutionaryTreeMiner/Trunk) by J.C.A.M.
 Buijs (which is LGPL).